 The Bureau of Economic Geology hosted a GRI Natural Fracture Research Workshop in 1992, in Austin, Texas.
-Panels of experts on natural fracture research discussed current and future natural fracture research before an audience of about 70 industry representatiaves.
+Panels of experts on natural fracture research discussed current and future natural fracture research before an audience of about 70 industry representatives.

-ACKNOWLEDGMENTS
+The Bureau of Economic Geology, Gas Research Institute, and West Texas Geological Society cosponsored a workshop "Geology and production aspects of a stratigraphically complex natural gas play: Canyon Sandstone, Val Verde Basin, Texas," held in 1994 in Midland, Texas.
+Bureau researchers presented research results to an audience of more than 350 industry representatives.

+The Bureau of Economic Geology hosted a symposium and workshop on new methods to characterize natural fractures in 1996 in Austin, Texas.
+In addition, five separate workshops were held for industry participants in project research during 1995-1996.
+In all, more than 300 participated.

+Acknowledgments

-This work was prepared for and funded by the Gas Research Institute under contract number 5082-211-0708 (John Hansen, project manager).
+This work was supported by the Gas Research Institute under contract number 5082-211-0708.
 Donations of cores, well logs, and other data by numerous companies and operators form an important part of the data base for the studies carried out in this project and are gratefully acknowledged.
-Shirley P. Dutton, Tucker F. Hentz, H. Scott Hamlin, Amanda R. Masterson, and Carol Ruthven contributed to the preparation of this report.
+Tucker F. Hentz contributed to the preparation of this report.

 The work summarized here benefited from discussions and ideas shared by many individuals at the Bureau of Economic Geology, the Gas Research Institute, other GRI contractor organizations, other research groups (including the state surveys of Wyoming and Colorado), and industry.
-Reviews of this report by Raymond A. Levey and Robert J. Finley were helpful.
-Figures in this report were prepared under the direction of Richard L. Dillon, Chief Cartographer.
-Margaret L. Evans was designer.
-Word processing was by Susan Lloyd, editing was by Lana Dieterich.
-Publication was authorized by the Director, Bureau of Economic Geology.
+Word processing, typesetting, and layout were by Susan Lloyd.